 IPVanish continues with the tradition of having a user-first mindset.
 It operates hundreds of servers spread across 75 locations worldwide.
-There are around 650 dedicated physical servers present in the US alone.
+There are over 650 dedicated physical servers present in the US alone.
 The best part is that it owns all of its physical servers (unlike some other VPNs that also rent), meaning speed and connectivity are blazing fast.

 The company is based in the United States, but follows a strict “no-logs” policy coupled with 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2048 key exchange with perfect forward secrecy.